ankita-das-26/ankita-das-26/README.md

 - 🌱 I’m currently learning **Mern Stack**

-- 👯 I’m looking to collaborate on **Open -source and Frontend Websites**
+- 👯 I’m looking to collaborate on **Open-source and Full-Stack Websites**

 - 📫 How to reach me **ankitaa0260@gmail.com**